 Buying any produce, let alone organic, is usually cheaper when it is in season.
 This is due to its abundance and the fact that it hasn’t been shipped halfway across the world.

-The good thing with seasonal organic produce is that it’s cheaper, fresh and more nutritious.
+The good thing about seasonal organic produce is that it’s cheaper, fresh, and more nutritious.

 If you are unsure when your favorite organic produce is in season, you can check out various seasonal produce guides online to stay informed.